shredthaGNAR/list-of-my-starred-repos/README.md

 * [huginn/huginn](https://github.com/huginn/huginn): Create agents that monitor and act on your behalf.
 Your agents are standing by!
 * [gohugoio/hugo](https://github.com/gohugoio/hugo): The world’s fastest framework for building websites.
 * [theocjr/hugo-academic-bookmarks](https://github.com/theocjr/hugo-academic-bookmarks): Bookmarks content section for the Academic theme (Hugo framework).
-* [HugoBlox/hugo-blox-builder](https://github.com/HugoBlox/hugo-blox-builder): 🚨 GROW YOUR AUDIENCE WITH HUGOBLOX! 🚀 HugoBlox is an easy, fast no-code website builder for researchers, entrepreneurs, data scientists, and developers.
-Build stunning sites in minutes. 适合研究人员、企业家、数据科学家和开发者的简单快速无代码网站构建器。用拖放功能、可定制模板和内置SEO工具快速创建精美网站！
+* [HugoBlox/hugo-blox-builder](https://github.com/HugoBlox/hugo-blox-builder): ⚡ Hugo Blox: Markdown sites in minutes.
+Academic/resume/lab/portfolio for AI researchers & startups.
+1-click GitHub Pages.
+Premium templates.
 * [craftsmandigital/hugo-get-pocket](https://github.com/craftsmandigital/hugo-get-pocket): This is a Hugo project that view bookmars from my get-pocket app.
 Using get-pocket api to generate json to use in website.
 * [gurusabarish/hugo-profile](https://github.com/gurusabarish/hugo-profile): A highly customizable and mobile first Hugo template for personal portfolio and blog.
 * [CaiJimmy/hugo-theme-stack](https://github.com/CaiJimmy/hugo-theme-stack): Card-style Hugo theme designed for bloggers